cfsgoncalves/lovelystay-project/README.md

 ## Considerations

-This is a simple project, so concerns about scaling where thought, but not apply.
-The project was made and think in terms of visibility, so we document errors with logs and provide some debug logs to be enable in a staging enviroment.
-That way it facilites debugging when a production error appears.
+This is a simple project, so concerns about scaling were thought, but I did not apply them.
+The project was made and think in terms of visibility, so we document errors with logs and provide some debug logs to be enabled in a staging environment.
+That way it facilitates debugging when a production error appears.

-On the other hand, while developing the project, multiple types of tests where added - unit, integration and "E2E".
-Even the cli library was tested.
-I called them E2E tests, although, a true E2E test, would be done by a software like `jmeter`.
+On the other hand, while developing the project, multiple types of tests were added - unit, integration, and "E2E".
+Even the CLI library was tested.
+I called them E2E tests, although, a true E2E test, would be done by software like `jmeter`.

-The database chosen was `prostgreSQL`.
+The database chosen was `postgreSQL`.
 The choice between NoSQL and SQL was easily done, due to the quality of data that we are dealing with.
 The entities can easily build relations between themself.
-And once there is a need to grow the project and more tables appear, a relation database seams like a good choice.
+Once there is a need to grow the project and more tables appear, a relation database seems like a good choice.

-Even in the topic of databases, the use of `elasticsearch` was thought with the objective to index and search locations.
-Althought I could not justify spining up a new entity only for that requirement.
-In a production like enviroment, it would cost more money and at least 2 more dependency to maintain (the `elasticsearch` and something to do `change data capture`).
-On the other hand, if more search requirements appear in future, adding a search database would be good approach.
+Even in the topic of databases, the use of `elasticsearch` was thought to index and search locations.
+Although I could not justify spinning up a new entity only for that requirement.
+In a production-like environment, it would cost more money and at least 2 more dependencies to maintain (the `elasticsearch` and something to do `change data capture`).
+On the other hand, if more search requirements appear in the future, adding a search database would be a good approach.

-Regarding optimization, there are a little optimizations done, like a `bulk insert` on the database for when inserting programming-languages and some mechanist to not requesting github everytime a user is fetch.
-If a user was fetched less than a delta, for example a day, we return the user from the database and assume that it is the most recent data about this user.
+Regarding optimization, there are little optimizations done, like a `bulk insert` on the database for when inserting programming languages and some mechanism to not request GitHub every time a user is fetched.
+If a user was fetched less than a delta, for example, a day, we return the user from the database and assume that it is the most recent data about this user.

-In terms of next steps, I would add prometheous metrics and spin up `grafana` to gather logs, the metrics and build some dashboards.
-This dashboards can ilustrate the load of the system and also paint a path on how much this application is used, so a scaling strategy can be defines.
+In terms of the next steps, I would add `Prometheus` metrics and spin up `grafana` to gather logs, and the metrics and build some dashboards.
+These dashboards can illustrate the load of the system and also paint a path on how much this application is used, so a scaling strategy can be defined.
 I also would add `eslint` on push as long as `prettier`.
 Finally, I would build a CI/CD and run the tests there.

+## Project corrections v2.0

+- [DONE] Sensitive data on docker-compose => Used to load variables from .env file and commit it to github without the passwords.
+This way, before running the project you would also need to write new passwords on .env file.

+- [DONE] There is no .env.sample in your codebase and you refer to it in the readme => Although I use .env to run the project locally, there is another purpose for this file.
+The .env file is under the tests directory, so I would load it, once I created a dedicated container for running tests on the CI/CD.

+- [DONE] The node version is missing => added to `package.json`.

+- [DONE] No input data validation -> Will use `zod` as schema input validation.

+- [DONE] The Readme has some errors -> Corrected

+- [DONE] There is one test failing. -> Corrected

+- [DONE] The languages are not being listed => I created an endpoint for describing the users.
+A cleaner way to it is to show when listing and searching for users.
+Althought, it is a cli application, so if you get more users and programming languages it can became a little bit confusing, so this approach would give a better user experience.
+Another alternative, if we were dealing with for example an API is to provide some sort of `pagination`.

+- [DONE] The function fetchUserFromGithub does not follow the single responsibility principle, it's doing way more than just fetch the GitHub user -> Change the name of function to `fetchOrUpdateUserFromGithub` and added a second one `isUserUpdated` to do the logic of deciding if a user needs to be updated.